Orgy, underage girls, sex games and extortion: Inside the allegations surrounding Rep. Matt Gaetz

 REP. MATT GAETZ DENIES ALLEGATIONS OF SEXUAL MISCONDUCT IN 'TUCKER CARLSON TONIGHT' EXCLUSIVE

-The wild extortion plot Gaetz alleges involves a $25 million payoff to help find missing ex-FBI agent Robert Levinson in Iran in exchange to help Gaetz out of a federal probe involving a purported orgy with underage girls.
+The wild extortion plot Gaetz alleges involves a $25 million payoff to help find missing ex-FBI agent Robert Levinson in Iran in exchange to help Gaetz get out of a federal probe involving a purported orgy with underage girls.

-According to documents obtained and reported by the Washington Examiner, the alleged scheme revolves around attempts by former Air Force intelligence officer Bob Kent and Beggs & Lane attorney David McGee, a former federal prosecutor, to free Levinson, whose family presumed him to be dead.
+According to documents obtained and reported by the Washington Examiner, the alleged scheme revolves around attempts by former Air Force intelligence officer Bob Kent and Beggs & Lane attorney David McGee, a former federal prosecutor, to free Levinson.
+Levinson's family has presumed him to be dead.

 Kent reportedly sought a $25 million loan to fund an operation to rescue Levinson, and promised to help the congressman with legal woes in return.
-The money was to be transferred into a trust account of law firm Beggs & Land, bearing the name of McGee, the Levinson family attorney.
+The money was to be transferred into a trust account of law firm Beggs & Lane, bearing the name of McGee, the Levinson family attorney.

-Gaetz provided text message screenshots, an email, and a typed document to the Examiner to show the extortion scheme that also involved his father, Don Gaetz, the wealthy former president of the Florida Senate.
+Gaetz provided text message screenshots, an email, and a typed document to the Examiner to show the alleged extortion scheme that also involved his father, Don Gaetz, the wealthy former president of the Florida Senate.

 MATT GAETZ CASE GETS MORE BIZARRE AS EXTORTION CLAIM INVOLVES SEARCH FOR MISSING EX-FBI AGENT ROBERT LEVINSON